Characterizing and mitigating coherent errors in a trapped ion quantum processor using hidden inverses: Hidden inverses protocol to mitigate coherent errors

 \section{Hidden inverses protocol to mitigate coherent errors}

 Hidden inverses (HI) \cite{zhang_hidden_2022, HI_vicente, Kubra2021AQT} is an EM protocol that addresses coherent errors via noise cancellation.
 HI does not require any additional gates or any post processing.
 The key idea behind HI is that a few of the common unitaries used in quantum computing are self-adjoints.
 These self-adjoint unitary operators are constructed from primitive gates which themselves are not self-adjoints.
 As an example if we want to apply a certain gate G = ABC, we can either apply G = ABC or $G^\dagger=$ $C^\dagger B^\dagger A^\dagger$.
 While in the absence of noise, G and $G^\dagger$ implement the same physical operation; this is not true in general when A, B, C, $A^\dagger$, $B^\dagger$ and $C^\dagger$ are subjected to errors.
 Given the freedom to apply G or $G^\dagger$, a compiler needs to choose which one to apply based on other gates in the vicinity within a quantum circuit along with an understating of the noise process.
 Developing compiler logic for picking the optimal configuration given an arbitrary circuit and a noise model is an open problem and one that we will not discuss in this paper.
 Instead, we focus our attention on demonstrating hidden inverses's performance with hand-crafted circuits.
+It has been shown theoretically that hidden inverses can improve circuit performance for arbitrary circuit sizes as long as the right configuration is chosen based on the noise model.
+Choosing the right configuration is a local optimization problem as such the complexity is independent of the circuit size.
+We refer interested readers to \cite{zhang_hidden_2022} for more theoretical and simulation results of the hidden inverses protocol.

 Hadamard (H) and controlled-NOT (CNOT) are two self-inverse unitary operations widely used in quantum computing.
 We can decompose their standard or native configurations into trapped-ion native single qubit gates and M\o lmer-S\o rensen (MS) interactions (Fig \ref{fig:H_decomp}, \ref{fig:cnot_decomp}).